trisyoungs/ralrecsoc/content/clubs/fitness/_index.md

 Located in R58, our on-site Wellness Centre offer a suite of strength equipment and cardio machines for use by its members.
 Installed in March 2023 thanks to generous funding from STFC, these new facilities provide convenient access to professional-grade equipment typically found in commercial gyms.
 Inductions for new members will be provided by a member of the team.

-Membership is £5/month, payable in advance for the calendar year.
+Membership is £5/month, payable in advance for the membership year.